compdatasci/docker-jupyter/scipy-jupyter/README.md

-## Docker Image for Data Computing with Jupyter Notebook.
+## Docker Image for SciPy with Jupyter Notebook.

-This Docker image is for R with Jupyter Notebook.
-This images inherits [compdatasci/base](https://hub.docker.com/r/compdatasci/base).
+This Docker image is for SciPy with Jupyter Notebook.
+This images inherits [compdatasci/base](https://hub.docker.com/repository/compdatasci/base).

-## Running Jupyter Notebook with Docker
+## Running Jupyter Notebook

 To install Docker for your platform (Windows, MacOS, Linux, cloud platforms, etc.), follow the instructions at [docker.com](https://docs.docker.com/engine/getstarted/step_one/).

-Once you have Docker installed, you can start Jupyter Notebook using the following command in the directory that contains your notebooks:
+Once you have Docker installed, you can start Jupyter Notebook using the following command in the directory that contains your notebook (e.g., scipy-intro.ipynb):
 ```
-    docker-notebook mynotebook.ipynb
+    docker-jupyter -i scipy-jupyter scipy-intro.ipynb
 ```
-where the `docker-notebook` script can be downloaded at <https://github.com/datacompsci/r-dockerfiles/raw/master/docker-notebook>.
+The `docker-jupyter` script can be downloaded at <https://github.com/compdatasci/dockerfiles/raw/master/docker-jupyter>.

 ## Running Jupyter Notebook with Docker Toolbox

 If your version of Windows does not support Docker, you may need to [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.
 After you have installed Docker Toolbox, start it and run the following command in a Docker Toolbox terminal in your work directory:
 ```
      docker run --rm -w /home/compdatasci/shared -v $(pwd):/home/compdatasci/shared -d -p \
-    $(docker-machine ip $(docker-machine active)):8088:8088 compdatasci/r-notebook \
+    $(docker-machine ip $(docker-machine active)):8088:8088 compdatasci/scipy-jupyter \
     'jupyter-notebook --no-browser --ip=0.0.0.0 --port=8088'
 ```